Foxwell State Secondary College

 Foxwell State Secondary College is a coeducational public secondary school based in Coomera on the Gold Coast in Queensland, Australia.
 The school has a total enrolment of more than 200 students, with an official count of 522 students in August 2021.
-The school's role of Principal is currently held by Kym Amor, who was appointed as the Foundation Principal of the school in 2019.
-The school also consists of three Deputy Principals, one Business Manager, one Head of Inclusion, five Heads of Department and one Guidance Officer.
+The school's role of Principal is currently held by Melanie Harth, Kym Amor was appointed as the Foundation Principal of the school in 2019.
+The school also consists of four Deputy Principals, one Business Manager, one Head of Inclusion, five Heads of Department and one Guidance Officer.

 Facilities

 Stage 1 of Foxwell State Secondary College's facilities was completed under the development of FKG Group and Universal Civil Contracting in January 2020.
 These facilities include Science, Technology, Engineering and Mathematics (STEM) classrooms, a multipurpose sports hall, a learning hub and an amphitheatre with a seating capacity of approximately 200 students.

 Stage 2 of Foxwell State Secondary College's facilities commenced in December 2020 under the development of FKG Group and Universal Civil Contracting.
 These facilities consist of a Performing Arts centre as well as classrooms incorporating the subjects of Science, Hospitality, Applied Technology and Senior Art & Design.